e457/TIC-TAC-TOE-project/readme.md

 ## Reflective review

  The opportunity to improve development with this project would be to include an AI feature e.g. player vs computer.
 During the early testing stages, more bugs arose from this feature.
-In particular, a bug consitied of displaying the wrong 'winner' in the game.
+In particular, a bug consisted of displaying the wrong 'winner' in the game.
 As a result, the project would be less credible to include this feature.

+ Moreover, for an OOP-based project the best feature to include was encapsulation.
+However,there are three other principles including abstraction, inheritance, and Polymorphism that would make this a pure OOP project.
+For example, with inheritance the code could include the ability for one object e.g. the noughts to take on the states, behaviors, and functionality of the crosses to provide code re-usability.